 Visit the Famous Star Wars Beehives Huts

 You do not have to travel to Skellig Michael to find the famous Star Wars beehive huts.
-The beehive huts can be found along the Dingle Peninsula on Slea Head Drive.
+The beehive huts can be found driving along Ireland’s scenic Slea Head Drive.
 You do have to pay 3 euros to visit the beehive huts, but for 3 euros they are definitely worth it.
 The beehive huts, more formerly known as Ceann Sibéal, existed long before Star Wars.
 They date back to the prehistoric times, around 2,000 B.C., which is quite incredible.
 So either take out your lightsaber and feel the force or enjoy some remarkable architecture from the prehistoric times.

 Have a Scoop of Ice Cream at Murphy’s

 You cannot visit Ireland without enjoying a scoop of ice cream or sorbet from Murphy’s.
 Murphy’s ice cream has become a little empire in Ireland that started it Dingle and has grown to 5 more locations throughout the country.
 What makes Murphy’s special is their quality of ingredients.
 They receive their milk from the Kerry cows, (some of the best cows in the world), use free range eggs, organic sugar, sea salt from the Dingle sea water and distill Dingle rain to make their sorbets.
 Murphy’s ice cream is the true definition of sourcing from local resources and farmers.
 Their dedication truly shows in every lick and bite of ice cream and/or sorbet you enjoy.
 Furthermore, everyone welcomes you with warm hospitality and their flavor combinations are genius!

 Total driving time: 4 hours and 57 minutes